-The coronavirus pandemic continues, but parts of the US are already considering a return to some semblance of normalcy.
-That means that the issue of a "second wave" of coronavirus cases is one we're starting to hear a lot about.
-What's happening, explained Stanford infectious disease doctor Dean Winslow, MD, is that case counts are leveling off in certain parts of the country, particularly in places that put social distancing control measures in place early.
-"The concern is that if we relax these measures too soon, what we might see is a second wave in the fall," he told POPSUGAR.
-CDC director Robert Redfield, MD, has confirmed that this is a possibility.
+The novel coronavirus (COVID-19) pandemic continues, but parts of the US are already reopening some workplaces and businesses.
+That means that the issue of a “second wave” of coronavirus cases is one we’ve been hearing a lot about.
+What’s happening, explained Stanford infectious-disease doctor Dean Winslow, MD, is that case counts are leveling off in certain parts of the country, particularly in places that put social-distancing control measures in place early like the Northeast.
+“The concern is that if we relax these measures too soon, what we might see is a second wave in the fall,” he told POPSUGAR.
+CDC Director Robert Redfield, MD, has confirmed that this is a possibility.

 Why the fall?
 A number of reasons, according to Dr. Winslow.

 - Flu-like illnesses tend to be seasonal.
 “Most of the time, seasonal flu lasts one season,” Dr. Winslow said.
 “You start seeing cases in October, November, and then by March, April, early May, the number of cases of seasonal flu is dramatically decreased.”

 - A similar pattern has occurred in past pandemics.
 In the 1918 Spanish influenza pandemic, case counts “declined very significantly in the summer of 1918,” Dr. Winslow said.
 But in the fall, a second wave of the outbreak proved even deadlier, exacerbated by displacement and overcrowding after the end of World War I.

 - We stay inside more during the fall and winter.
 The virus spreads most easily in close, indoor spaces.

 - Some schools are reopening.
 As some schools resume, the virus may spread in classrooms and homes, with students potentially transmitting it to their families.